Jentlebright/Projects/README.md

-# Here are 2 projects related to the company "Yandex"
+# Here are 2 projects related to the company "Samolet"